Practical projects for building skills in software, data, and ML.

 In general, pick tools that reduce toil so you can focus on learning and building.

-In this project, you will be preparing a transactional dataset for analysis then uncovering and communicating insights within it.
+In this project, you will be preparing a relational dataset for analysis then uncovering and communicating insights within it.

 Real data is ideal for learning.
 Try working with a small business to use some of their data in exchange for analytics services.
 However, you will have to be extremely careful not to expose the business' data or even commit it to a private repository.
 Additionally, you will need to make sure to deliver what you promise.